NVIDIA/spark-rapids/docs/dev/adaptive-query.md

 This set of rules is applied to an Exchange node when creating a query stage and will result in a `BroadcastQueryStageLike` or `ShuffleQueryStageLike` node being created.
-This set of rules does not involve the RAPIDS Accelerator and applied optimizations such as optimizing skewed joins and coalescing shuffle partitions.
+This set of rules does not involve the RAPIDS Accelerator and applies optimizations such as optimizing skewed joins and coalescing shuffle partitions.

 ### postStageCreationRules

 This set of rules is applied after a new query stage has been created.
 This will apply `ColumnarOverrideRules` and this is where the query stage gets translated into a GPU plan.
-These rules rely on the plan being tagged by and earlier run of the `queryStagePreparationRules` rules.
+These rules rely on the plan being tagged by an earlier run of the `queryStagePreparationRules` rules.

 ### finalStageCreationRules